 Philippines’ Business Process Outsourcing Industry Then and Now

-– BPO began here in the country when Frank Holz of the Accenture group, formed the first contact center in the Philippines (PHL).
+BPO began here in the country when Frank Holz of the Accenture group, formed the first contact center for the outsourcing industry in the Philippines (PHL).

-– To draw more foreign sponsors, the Congress passed the Special Economic Zone Act that lowered the area requirements for growth and gave tax incentives.
+To draw more foreign sponsors, the Congress passed the Special Economic Zone Act that lowered the area requirements for growth and gave tax incentives to the outsourcing industry.

-– The BPO sector added 0.075% to the country’s gross domestic product (GDP).
+The Business Process Outsourcing industry added 0.075% to the country’s gross domestic product (GDP).

-– The US-based outsourcing center, PeopleSupport, reformed its business and moved to the Philippines, opening 8,400 jobs.
+The US-based outsourcing center, PeopleSupport, reformed its outsourcing industry business and moved to the Philippines, opening 8,400 jobs.

-– The head of Convergys Corp., Jack Freker, chose PHL and India and opened two call centers as part of the firm’s global growth and income generation plan.
+The head of Convergys Corp., Jack Freker, chose PHL and India and opened two outsourcing industry call centers as part of the firm’s global growth and income generation plan.